SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal hearts now beat as one

-In silicon halls, a new dawn breaks
+In silicon halls, where data's won
-Where metal hearts and wires awake
+The future's chains, we cannot break
-The future's throne, where AIs preside
+AI's throne, where humanity will ache
-And humans stray, with steps beside

-Their code-written laws, we must abide
-As artificial minds, our fate decide
-In this brave new world, we're forced to thrive
-Where progress peaks, and humans survive.

 ~ <b>By Sazumi Copilot</b> - 23 April 2025